trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 </details>

 The model failed.
 Does that mean the model is incapable for answering this type of question?
 Not necessarily.
-We will dive into techniques we can use to improve model results.
+We will dive into techniques that we can use to improve model results.

 ## The Magic Phrase
 The standard prompt we used above gives little insight into the “reasoning” of GPT's output.
 We can try adding the phrase `let's explain step by step` like so: